raykallen/aiq-research-assistant/deploy/workbench/README.md

-# Quickstart for NVIDIA AI Workbench
+# Get Started with NVIDIA AI Workbench

 The AI-Q NVIDIA Research Assistant Blueprint allows you to create a deep research assistant that can run on-premise, allowing anyone to create detailed research reports using on-premise data and web search.